-Carnival Cruise Lines was launched in 1972 with just one-second hand ship and just enough fuel to make a one-way trip from Miami to San Juan.
+Carnival Cruise Line was launched in 1972 with just one-second hand ship and just enough fuel to make a one-way trip from Miami to San Juan.

-Carnival Cruise Line is the company’s biggest brand with 24 ships, operating 1,500 voyages annually, calling on ports from Cozumel to Ketchikan.
-The fleet’s largest ship, the Vista, will accommodate 4,000 guests when it launches in 2016.
+Carnival Cruise Line is the company’s biggest brand with 25 ships, operating 1,500 voyages annually, calling on ports from Cozumel to Ketchikan.
+The fleet’s largest ship, Vista, can accommodate 3,900 guests.

 On a typical seven-day cruise, 9,300 pounds of recyclables are collected and processed.
 Recyclables include crushed glass, aluminum cans, plastic bottles and scrap metal.

 According to an independent study commissioned by CLIA, the cruise line industry generated $46.09 billion in total economic activity to the U.S. economy in 2014, a 4.5 percent increase from 2013.
 This economic activity generated 373,738 jobs, paying $19.4 billion in wages to American workers.

 AIDA Cruises is the leader and most recognized cruise brand dedicated to the German-speaking market and renowned for their youthful style and casual service attracting a mix of active and relaxation-seeking vacationers.

 Cunard is the epitome of British refinement for travelers who relish the line's impeccable White Star Service, fine dining, sophisticated adventure, and the legacy of historic voyages and transatlantic travel.

 Fathom is the pioneer of impact travel, a new category of travel that provides the opportunity to build community with like-minded travelers, become immersed in another culture, and work alongside its people to create enduring social impact.